vladimir-light/picoshare-symfony-edition/README.md

 suggest you to read Michael's amazing [post about debugging and haunting memory leaks](https://mtlynch.io/notes/picoshare-perf/) in PicoShare.
 It reveals a lot of details on how and why some decisions was made.

 My version serves a more **recreational/educational** purpose.
-After implementing first working "prototype"
+After implementing the first working "prototype" I decided to take a slightly different approach and remain within the Symfony ecosystem for as long as possible.
+Furthermore, this project works well as a 'playground'.

 My version: